ats4u/titaniumcore/README.markdown

 since Jan 23,2009.

-Titaniumcore contains a number of known bugs which have not been fixed yet, so you have to please take great care when you apply this library to your application.
+Titaniumcore contains a number of known bugs which have not been fixed yet, so please take great care when you apply this library to your application.